Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     :``4``:
         Truncate precision filter.
     :``5``:
-        User-defined filter.
+        Sentinel.
+IDs larger than this are either global registered or user-defined filters.

-    The filter pipeline has 6 reserved slots for the filters.
-They are applied sequentially to the chunk according to their index in increasing order.
-The type of filter applied is specified by the `filter_code`.
-Each `filter_code` has an associated field in `filter_meta` that can contain metadata about the filter.
+    The filter pipeline has 6 reserved slots for the filters IDs.
+They are applied sequentially to the chunk according to their index (in increasing order).
+The type of filter applied is specified by the ID.
+Each ID has an associated field in `filters_meta` that can contain metadata about the filter.

 :udcodec:
     (``uint8``) User-defined codec identifier.